ManDynasty/Custom-Wall-Tool/README.md

 "+Mirror" and "+Shift" does the same as above, but instead of replacing old walls, it adds them on top of it.
 So you have old and shifted/mirrored walls.

 "Clear All" deletes all current walls.

+The Presets section lets you save and load presets.
+It saves the currently displayed Output and overwrites itself when saved with the same name.
+The Presets are stored inside a local Presetsfolder and will be loaded when you start the tool.

 Examples: